onap/archive2-optf-cmso/docs/sections/architecture.rst

 the start time assigned to each VNF.
 CMSO will dispatch a VNF change to SO regardless of how many outstanding change management requests there are to SO within CMSO.

-CMSO will expect that SO will throttle its own workload and reject requests that arrive when the system is busy.
-CMSO will not interpret these system busy rejections as "try again later" as the changes are assumed to be time sensitive based upon the conflict avoidance objectives of CMSO.
+It has been proposed that a dispatcher service be defined to enable applications such as SO to manage the runtime workload of the service.
+The dispatcher would respond to system busy indicators to determine the disatch disposition of a request.
+For example, time sensitive may be rejected if they cannot be serviced in a particular time window while others may be held based upon priority.